≡ Menu

 Many people would kill to be mortgage-free.

-Crucial point alert Repaying a mortgage is a form of saving.
-If you pay £10,000 off your mortgage with a cash windfall, it has the same immediate impact on your net worth as putting it into a savings account.
+Crucial point alert!
+Repaying a mortgage is a form of saving.
+If you pay £10,000 off your mortgage with a cash windfall, it has the same impact on your net worth as putting it into a savings account.
 When you pay down the debt, your (negative) mortgage balance is made £10,000 less negative.
 When you save the money, your (positive) cash balance is £10,000 higher.
 Your net worth – assets minus liabilities – is the same in both cases.

 Repaying your mortgage is usually a better option than saving in cash.

-In fact depending on your personal tax situation and where you hold your savings, the benefits of paying down your mortgage can be even bigger.
+Indeed depending on your personal tax situation and where you hold your savings, the benefits of paying down your mortgage can be even bigger.

-In contrast, paying down your mortgage delivers a tax-free return via those future interest payments you’ll never need to pay.
+In contrast, paying down your mortgage delivers a tax-free return via those future interest payments that you’ll never need to pay.

 Pay off your mortgage to get out of debt early